Parziphal/parse/README.md

 Supported relations are `belongsTo`, `belongsToMany`, `hasMany`, and `hasManyArray` which is the inverse of `belongsToMany`.

-The query method `with` is just a wraper for ParseQuery's `includeKey`, therefore external relations (i.e. `hasMany` and `hasManyArray`) won't be eager-loaded this way, they have to be manually loaded.

-Please check the tests for examples regarding relations.
+Please check the tests for examples.

 ## Inspiration from